syncthing/docs/users/untrusted.rst

     The data is encrypted using both the password and the folder ID.
-You shouldn't ever need the folder ID as it's stored in the folder marker, however to be on the safe side make sure you store both securily and reliably.
+You shouldn't ever need the folder ID as it's stored in the folder marker, however to be on the safe side make sure you store both securely and reliably.

 As an example, lets assume a *trusted* device ``T1``, maybe your laptop.
 You